BG

 Elucidating the 3D nanoscale structure of tissues and cells is essential for understanding the complexity of biological processes.
 Electron microscopy (EM) offers the resolution needed for reliable interpretation, but the limited throughput of electron microscopes has hindered it ...

 Recent advances in electron microscopy techniques have led to a significant scale up in volumetric imaging of biological tissue.
-The throughput of electron microscopes, however, remains a limiting factor for the volume that can be imaged in high resolution within reasonable ti ...
+The throughput of electron microscopes, however, remains a limiting factor for the volume that can be imaged in high resolution within reasonable time. ...

 Need for Speed